daDr-DJ/Spanish-English_Translator/README.md

 # Spanish-English_Translator

-This code translates spanish-words into english and vice versa
+This program translates spanish-words into english and vice versa

 I really enjoyed creating this and hope others find it cool